WayneBrown/learnwebgl2/_sources/12_advanced_rendering/07_rendering_points.rst

 * In the *fragment shader*, change the greater-than sign in the distance test to a less-than sign.
 (I.e., :code:`if (distance(center, gl_PointCoord) < 0.5)`. :raw-html:`<br>`
-  Predict the results and then verify you predicted correctly.
+  Predict the results and then verify that you predicted correctly.
   :raw-html:`<br>`

 * Change the *fragment shader* to the single line: :raw-html:`<br>` :code:`gl_FragColor = vec4(gl_PointCoord, 0.0, 1.0);` :raw-html:`<br>`
-  Study the resulting output until is makes sense.
+  Study the resulting output until it makes sense.
 (Note that the upper-left corner of each square is black, which means that :code:`gl_PointCoord` must be :code:`(0,0)` for the upper-left pixel.)
   :raw-html:`<br>`